robitalec/ScaleInMultilayerNetworks/paper/manuscript-trad.md

 than the given distance (Farine and Whitehead 2015).
 Social groups were designated if two or more individuals occurred within a given distance of one another at any given time point.

-(ref:ml) Visualization of multilayer network for social ungulate case study representing social association of caribou (*Rangifer tarandus*) on Fogo Island, Newfoundland in summer 2017 and winter 2018.
-Individual caribou (n = 14 females) are show as nodes and each individual is represented by a unique color.
-Six layers represent combinations of two seasons (summer and winter) and three habitat classes (open, forest and forage).
-Intralayer edges connect pairs of individuals that associated according to spatial and temporal thresholds described above, and are scaled in line thickness according to strength of association (SRI).
-Interlayer edges connect individuals to themselves across seasons and within habitat classes (e.g. individual “A” in summer, forest and individual “A” in winter, forest).

 ### Network metrics